dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 \[Editor: we may need to include interaction types for iOS and Android as the mobile OS APIs evolve.]

-\[Editor: does the Client include parameters if it wants the completion response signed and/or encrypted?]
+\[Editor: does the Client include parameters if it wants the AS Response signed and/or encrypted?]

 ## "user" Object
 The user object is optional.